HERE is my recording! (The noises are a bit clunky sorry!)

 Publisher: Orchard Books

-Source: A copy was provided by the publisher in exchange for an honest review.
+Source: An ARC was provided by the publisher in exchange for an honest review.

 The Book Depository

 So Between the Lives is about Sabine, who lives each day twice, in two different lives.
 I was already captivated by this idea, it’s so unique and there are so many different directions Shirvington could have taken.
 As quite a sci-fi sort of idea, it was described wonderfully - even details such as meeting her other self and wounds in either life were addressed.
 But it wasn’t so detailed that you get confused, Shirvington clearly and concisely sets the scene which lets the readers fully immerse themselves in the story.

 The writing is really easy to read and this along with many tense moments makes this a very gripping read.
 I read it in less than a day.
 I also loved how there were tense moments at midnight in one life, then she woke up in the other life and you really feel her frustration, anticipation or fear to return to the other life.
 Throughout this book you want to know more and more and so this was an incredibly quick read.
 I was also thankful that each chapter told the reader what life she was in and what day it was.
 I was starting to understand the confusion living through days twice could cause!

 The characters were fab.
 I could really relate to the struggle of Sabine as she often felt it was hard to fit in and we’ve all felt that at some point.
 I loved how different she was in her lives, goth in one and blonde and popular in another.
 This mix of personalities I felt gave her character depth.
 Shirvington uses Sabine and her lives to talk about issues such as self harm and suicide and I thought she dealt with them in an appropriate way considering the YA audience.
 Ethan was lovely as a heartthrob but he wasn’t anything too new if that makes sense?
 He is a great character but I didn’t feel it was refreshingly new.
 The minor characters such as Capri and Lucy I totally fell in love with as they are light and genuine.